Nurana-A/My_fiction_story/second_story.md

 The house was dim.

 Sunlight lay in stripes across the floor.
+Ilgar started babbling to his mother as soon as she opened the door.

 She slipped off her sandals, stepped into the room, and sat on the edge of the bed.